 - chunksizeint, optional

-The number of rows per index partition to use.
+The desired number of rows per index partition to use.
 Note that depending on the size and index of the dataframe, actual partition sizes may vary.

 - sort: bool